free-science-academy/organisation/contributing.md

+# Contribution Guidelines

+These are the main contributing guidelines for the development of this project.
+We primarily use GitHub for its massive power in version controlled project management.

+Feedback and contributions of any form are welcomed.
+Feel free also to [contact us](mailto:wolass@gmail.com) to discuss anything further.

 Right now you are ready to contribute.
 Our current tasks are grouped in Github projects as standard Kanban boards.
 If you are taking care of a task - move it to "currently doing" and assign it to yourself.
-Moving a card to "Done" column is addictively satisfying - [try it yourself! :)](https://github.com/open-science-academy/Orga/projects/1)
+Moving a card to "Done" column is addictively satisfying - [try it yourself! :)](https://github.com/free-science-academy/organisation/projects/1)

-# Contribution Guidelines
-These are the main contributing guidelines for the development of this project.

-Feedback and contributions of any form are welcomed.
-Feel free also to [contact us](mailto:) to discuss anything further.

 ## Reporting issues